1. Home

 10. Reinstall the Crunchyroll App

-1. Open Settings by pressing Windows Key + i.
+1. Open Settings with Windows Key + i.

 11. Contact Crunchyroll Support